phreeza/manuscript_axon_potentials/doc/manuscript.md

 study the EFPs of axon bundles.

-To study the spatiotemporal structure of the EFP in NL, we performed simultaneous multi-electrode recordings of the response in NL to contralateral monaural click stimuli.
+To study the spatiotemporal structure of the EFP in NL, we performed simultaneous multi-electrode recordings of the response in NL (Figure [@fig:expmethod]A) to contralateral monaural click stimuli.
 The click responses showed distinct high- and low-frequency components as previously reported [@wagner09].
-The high-frequency ringing corresponds to the position on the frequency map within NL being recorded from and reflects the tuning and phase locking of the incoming axons to the stimulus frequency.
-The origin of the low-frequency component remains unexplained.
+The high-frequency (Figure [@fig:expmethod]B) ringing corresponds to the position on the frequency map within NL being recorded from and reflects the tuning and phase locking of the incoming axons to the stimulus frequency.
+The origin of the low-frequency component (Figure [@fig:expmethod]C) remains unexplained.
 We filtered the data to roughly separate these components.
 The cutoff to split the components was set to 2\ kHz, because this frequency was always well below the high-frequency ringing component, which usually dominated